artur-gurgul-pro/artur-gurgul-pro.github.io/_drafts/working-with-the-code.markdown

 * `master` branch [protected] - contains stable version of the application where are tags with released version named for example `release-1.1.1`.
 Hot fixes are done here and merged back to development branch.
 * `development` branch [protexted] - here should land every pull request from feaure branches

-A protected branch is the branch when it mighr be changed only in pull reguest process.
+A protected branch is the branch when it might be changed only in pull reguest process.

 We might consider to have only those two branches in the main repository.
-Developers should work on theirs forks and send the chenges through pull requests.
+Developers should work on theirs own forks and send the chenges through pull requests.
 Sugested names of branches for them might be like:

 * Feature's branches the name is usially taken from the tasks manager like JIRA, for example `PROJ-234`
 * Quick fixes branches HOTFIX-PROJ-234